d-zaytsev/fp-sandbox/README.md

-🐘 I used this project to prepare for my exam.
+# 🐘 Functional programming sandbox
 It contains *things* from functional programming such as:
 - Functions in CPS style
 - Using combinators *(-rectypes)* to define recursive functions
 - Lazy calculations